 The Anchovy Bar opened last October by the people behind State Bird Provisions - but even as the sibling restaurant to one of our favorite spots in the city, it shines in its own right.
 The seafood-focused restaurant in the Fillmore serves small, shareable plates and has an extensive wine list, and we go here whenever we want to chill with a glass of wine and catch up with friends over plates of 24 month-aged prosciutto and salty anchovies with crusty bread and a tomato vinaigrette.
 From the soft-boiled egg buried under a pile of fluffy parmesan to the bowl of whipped, cloud-like Wagon Wheel cheese, each dish is so unique and beautifully plated it deserves its own MoMA art exhibit.

-Much like the entire Curry family, State Bird Provisions is a beloved San Francisco treasure.
+Much like Buster Posey’s right arm, State Bird Provisions is a beloved San Francisco treasure.
 And a whole pandemic later, they’re still serving phenomenal, creative small plates and the titular fried quail - but minus the dim sum carts and plus a really cool new parklet.
 If you’re dining outside, you’ll be seated under glowing paper lanterns and string lights, and surrounded by leafy plants, all of which help to create a relaxing ambiance that will make you forget you’re sitting in the street.
 Once you’re situated, order as much food as can fit on your table, sit back, and enjoy a meal you’ll think about for a while after.
 But be warned - reservations tend to get snapped up pretty quickly, so plan ahead.